 Simple English definitions for legal terms

-Read a random definition: call for the regular order
+Read a random definition: separate and apart

 A case system is a way of teaching law in which students learn general legal principles by reading and discussing cases.
 The teacher asks questions to help students understand the facts, legal doctrines, and court decisions.
 This method was introduced by Professor Christopher C. Langdell at Harvard Law School in 1869 and became the most common way of teaching law in American law schools.
 It is also called the case method, casebook method, or Langdell method.